Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Discussion

+Our sample primarily comprises young, tech-savvy early adopters of ChatGPT.
+While this limits generalisability, the demographic skew itself highlights how affordances of feedback features in initial deployments of LLMs might privilege certain groups of users, and the narrow forms of participation we observed among these users demonstrate how the interface's affordances \emph{encouraged} simple, performance-focused feedback in this context.

+\looseness-1 These constraints among early users raise broader questions about how such feedback processes might function as systems scale.
+If early adopters primarily provide simple, performance-focused feedback due to the interface design, users with less technical experience and knowledge, or facing other barriers, might find it even more difficult to articulate complex social or ethical concerns through these channels.
+This indicates the potential for a self-perpetuating dynamic where users internalise limited roles as participants in LLM iteration.
+This phenomenon is not unique to LLMs; similar patterns have been observed in other technological domains, such as social media platforms \cite{Gillespie2020-ib}.

 Affordance theory as a design tool requires an orientation that ``technologies, and the worlds they build, need not be as they are and can, instead, be otherwise'' \cite{Davis2023-xk}.
-As LLMs increasingly become infrastructure, it is important to consider participation beyond mere preference elicitation.
-In this section, we discuss two directions for the (re)design of feedback processes.
-Initially, we review recent developments in deliberative approaches to feedback, such as recent democratic experiments of OpenAI and Anthropic.
-However, we argue that users and stakeholders can never get to the heart of closed systems by commenting on model outputs.
-Instead, we encourage a shift in approach from alignment of model outputs to specific user preferences to dialogue with the public about the purpose and applications of LLMs, and attention to the ongoing infrastructuring work required to support and sustain diverse `publics' over time.
+Drawing on affordance theory, we discuss two potential directions for the (re)design of feedback processes to move beyond the constraints revealed by our analysis, aiming at shifting participation from procedural to more substantive forms.